willpatton/Motion_Encoders/README.md

    pattern/state (PSNS), or in combination may be used.

 ## Example
 An example program is included in the examples folder.
-This code is organized as a Class so each encoder can be it's own object.
+This code is organized as a Class so each encoder can be it's own software object.

 ## Build
 This code is organized as an installable Arduino library and is listed as "Motion Encoders".
-Copy this library into the Arduino libraries folder and #include the Motion_Encoders.h file to your progam.
+Copy this library into the Arduino libraries folder and #include the Motion_Encoders.h file into your progam.

 ## Supported Platforms
-This code is applicable to new style "3.3 volt" boards with the SAMD21 processor (such as the Adafruit Feather or Arduino MKR).
-These boards/processor have enough interrupt pins to directly handle 3 encoders at once (with pushbutton switches, 9 signals in total).
+This code is applicable to newer style "3.3 volt" boards with the SAMD21 processor (such as the Adafruit Feather or Arduino MKR).
+That's because these boards/processors have enough interrupt pins to directly handle 3 encoders at once (with pushbutton switches, 9 signals total).

 ## References
 A variety of implementations and understandings of encoders from the Arduino community.